Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports.Check Now!

 Several recent meta-analyses have evaluated the effects of probiotics to prevent NEC (Bell Stage 2 or 3), late-onset sepsis, and death in preterm infants (typically very low birth weight infants).
 In the past 5 years, there have been numerous published systematic reviews.
 Despite significant heterogeneity among studies, the cumulative pooled risk ratio (RR) for NEC (including more than 10,000 infants) strongly favors treatment with probiotics to prevent NEC.

-- The total market size of necrotizing enterocolitis in the 7MM will be approximately USD 680 million by 2032.
+• The total market size of necrotizing enterocolitis in the US will be more than USD 600 million by 2034.

 Necrotizing Enterocolitis Drugs Uptake